spotify/docker-cassandra/README.md

   Runs a Cassandra cluster.
 Expects `CASSANDRA_SEEDS` and `CASSANDRA_TOKEN` env variables to be set.
   If `CASSANDRA_SEEDS` is not set, node acts as its own seed.
 If `CASSANDRA_TOKEN` is not set, the container will not run.
 Built from the `cassandra-cluster` directory.
+If `CASSANDRA_BROADCAST_ADDRESS` is set use this address for external communication with other cassandra nodes (typical use case: multi-node docker setup)

 * **spotify/cassandra:base**